 5. Cover with plastic wrap or a large kitchen towel that is clean and set aside in a warm dark place out of sunlight and allow the starter to sit for 12 hours.
 Stir it once or twice during this time.

-6. After 12 hours has past you need to feed the starter.
+6. After 12 hours has passed you need to feed the starter.
 To do this, remove 2 cups of starter and replace it with ½ cup of warm water mixed with ½ of flour.
 Add this to the starter and mix well.
 Cover and wait another 12 hours.
 Keep in mind that the starter may form a clear liquid at the top.
 This is normal and can be mixed back in.

 7. At this point, you should be able to feed the starter just once daily.
 All you need to do now is remove half the amount of starter and replace it with an equal amount of water mixed with flour to keep it happy.
 So if you removed 1 cup of starter, you would replace it with ½ cup of warm water mixed with ½ cup of flour.

-Feed your started once a day to keep your starter happy and bubbly.
+Feed your starter once a day to keep your starter happy and bubbly.
 If you’re going on vacation, feed the starter before putting it in the fridge and then feed it when you get back.
 Feed it once a week while keeping it in the fridge.
 If you’re gone longer than a week, feed it as soon as you get back and then again 4 hours later.

 Sourdough Pizza Crust Recipe